 The highlights of the museum include several ceremonial rythons, numerous Kamares pottery, several sculptures, and gold jewelry.

-Visit the Heraklion Archaeological Museum pages
+Visit the Marathon Museum

 The archaeological museum of Sitia in is home to the major archaeological finds from the sites excavated in Eastern Crete.
 Its small size packs a large number of paleolithic, Minoan, Classical, Hellenistic, and Roman artifacts.